How the Digestive System Works? Step by Step Process in Order

 • The digested food material is absorbed through the small intestines, which are key organs of the digestive system.

-• This absorbtion occurs due to the processes like diffusion, osmosis, facilitated diffusion and active transport.
+• This absorption occurs due to diffusion, osmosis, facilitated diffusion, and active transport.

 • Monosaccharides, amino acids, water-soluble vitamins, and minerals pass into the capillaries of villi.

-• Fatty acids, glycerol and fat-soluble vitamins are absorbed through lacteals into the lymphatic system.
+• Fatty acids, glycerol, and fat-soluble vitamins are absorbed into the lymphatic system through lacteals.

-• Even the large intestine absorbs some amounts of water, minerals, and vitamins.
+• Even the large intestine absorbs water, minerals, and vitamins.

 Elimination

-• The undigested food material is removed from the alimentary canal in the form of feces.
+• The undigested food material is removed from the alimentary canal as feces.

 • This is possible due to the peristaltic movement of the intestines.

-• These movements force the waste to move towards the large intestine, sigmoid colon and then the rectum.
+• These movements force the waste towards the large intestine, sigmoid colon, and rectum.

 • From the rectum, due to intra-abdominal pressure, the feces are expelled.